 Just a thirty-minute drive from Kottayam are the placid waters of Vembanad Lake.
 Spend a night in quintessential Keralan style aboard one of its kettuvallam boats.

 Kottayam, like the rest of Kerala enjoys a tropical climate meaning there are no distinct seasons.
-For the best weather visit between December and February, however during the tale end of the monsoon, when the vegetation is positively turgid, is also a beautiful time of year.
+Although, for the best weather visit between December and February, however during the tail end of the monsoon, when the vegetation is positively turgid, is also a beautiful time of year.

 Our pick of the best places to stay in Kottayam provide a secluded stay away from Kerala’s main thoroughfare.